 It is a complete multitasker, a real skin hero.
-Not only is it a fantastic moisturiser for targeting dry skin conditions, it’s powerful anti-inflammatory properties help to calm and soothe sensitive skin, it is also great for mature skin types and can help improve the appearance of fine lines and wrinkles.
+Not only is it a fantastic moisturiser if you have dry skin, it’s powerful anti-inflammatory properties will help to calm and soothe your sensitive skin, it is also great if you have mature skin, helping to improve the appearance of fine lines and wrinkles.

-This is the reason you’ll find it in copious amount in our bio lipid, ever so rich in macadamia nut oil and esters, and infused with skin-identical ingredients including lipids and ceramides, Bio lipid complex is the perfect oil to balance and rebuild a compromised skin, even oily/combination skin types.
+This is the reason you’ll find it in copious amount in our bio lipid – rich in macadamia nut oil and skin-identical ingredients, including lipids and ceramides, Bio lipid complex is the perfect oil to balance and rebuild a compromised skin, even an oily/combination skin type.

 The fatty acid profile that makes it a superfood oil

-- oleic acid 54-60% – is extremely moisturising and anti-inflammatory, making it perfect for dry and sensitive skin types
+- oleic acid 54-60% – is extremely moisturising and anti-inflammatory, making it the perfect choice, if you have a dry or sensitive skin

-- linoleic acid 3% – restores the skin’s barrier function and keeps skin hydrated by reducing transepidermal water loss (TEWL)
+- linoleic acid 3% – restores your skin’s barrier function and keeps skin hydrated by reducing transepidermal water loss (TEWL)

 - palmitoleic acid 22% – is a building block in our skin, helping to prevent burns, wounds, and skin scratches, and is an active anti-microbial

 - phytosterols act as penetration enhancers, delivering the important ingredients into the deepest layers of your skin